NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Has flying screen added
   - Hitbox appears one frame earlier
   - Launches spinning upwards
+- 4B(A)
-- 4B(A) replaced with a custom 2A; does not lift on block
+  - Replaced with a custom 2A
+  - Does not lift on block
 - 4BA(B) launches away
 - 4BAA(A) added as RA
 - 2B launches instead of sweeps